 We model the cathode and anode waveforms as the convolution of the CSP impulse response function (an exponential decay with time constant $\tau_f$) with a constant current of duration $T$~\cite{Manenti:2020gzi}:

 The decay time constant is the product of the resistance and capacitance in the feedback loop of the CSP: $\tau_f = R_f C_f$.
-Independent measurements of $\tau_f$ for the two CSPs are used to constrain those parameters (133\,$\mu$s and 135\,$\mu$s for anode and cathode, respectively).
+Independent measurements of $\tau_f$ for the two CSPs provide \textit{a priori} constraints on those parameters (133\,$\mu$s and 135\,$\mu$s for anode and cathode, respectively).
 Our Cremat CR-110 CSPs include a secondary voltage amplification stage with a gain of two, so $h_0=\pm 2/C_f$ (with the minus sign for the cathode signal).
 We use a non-linear least-squares minimization to fit Eqn.~\ref{eq:model} to our data, with free parameters $Q$ (the total charge collected: $Q_C$ for cathode and $Q_A$ for anode), the "turn-on time" $t_{\mathrm{start}}$ ($t_{\mathrm{c,start}}$ for the cathode and $t_{\mathrm{a,start}}$ for the anode), and the duration of the current pulse $T$ ($T_1$ for the cathode and $T_3$ for the anode).
 Our model of the anode data includes two components: one for the bump, and the second for the anode signal of interest:

 In sum, our models for the cathode and anode waveforms are:

 where the terms in the square brackets are the fit parameters.